manticoresoftware/manticoresearch/docs/api_reference/querying.rst

     $cl->Query ( "test query", "main;delta" );
     $cl->Query ( "test query", "main, delta" );

-Index specification order matters.
-If document with identical IDs are found in two or more indexes, weight and attribute values from the very last matching index will be used for sorting and returning to client (unless explicitly overridden with :ref:`SetIndexWeights() <set_index_weights>`).
-Therefore, in the example above, matches from “delta” index will always win over matches from “main”.

 On success, ``Query()`` returns a result set that contains some of the found matches (as requested by
 :ref:`SetLimits() <set_limits>`) and